Akash375/Scheduler-bot/readme.md

 	message_schedule 02-05-2021-04-46 test_bot-bot Castle > Hey guys how is the project going on!
 _____________________________________________________________________________________________________
 The demo can be found here :- https://www.youtube.com/watch?v=SvTMxhX1Fto

-(please download the video for preview in better quality) All the code required to run this bot can be found https://github.com/jayant-ism/hackfest_zulip/tree/master.